pingcap/docs/tidb-cloud/cli-reference.md

 ## User profile

-For the TiDB Cloud CLI, a user profile is a collection of properties associated with a user, including the profile name, public key, and private key.
-To use TiDB Cloud CLI, you must create a user profile first.
+For the TiDB Cloud CLI, a user profile is a collection of properties associated with a user, including the profile name, public key, private key and OAuth token.
+To use TiDB Cloud CLI, you must have a user profile.

-### Create a user profile
+### Create a user profile with Open API key

 Use [`ticloud config create`](/tidb-cloud/ticloud-config-create.md) to create a user profile.

+### Create a user profile with OAuth token

+Use [`ticloud auth login`](/tidb-cloud/ticloud-auth-login.md) to assign OAuth token to the current profile.
+If no profiles exist, a profile named `default` will be created automatically.

 ### List all user profiles